Academic Policies FAQ

 Quality of Work

 Given the continuous creation of new knowledge and new technologies within academic disciplines and the importance of knowledge of the current state of the discipline, the Graduate School expects that courses to be used for transfer credit meet standards of recency relative to matriculation in the Graduate School.
+Accordingly, the Graduate School expects that all transfer requests include courses no older than eight years before the date of matriculation in the Graduate School program.
 In cases where the time interval between prior course work and matriculation in the Graduate School is extraordinary, the program's recommendation to the Graduate School is to include information indicating that the theoretical basis and content of the courses meet the current standards of the field and/or that the student's professional experience makes a significant contribution toward preparing the student for undertaking scholarship in her/his current field of study.

 For the same reasons stated above, the courses to be used for transfer credit must be relevant to the student's program of study in the Graduate School.
 In cases where the relevance of a student's prior graduate work to the current program of study is not clear, the program is to provide the Graduate School with appropriate documentation to support its recommendation.